 While Kraków is overflowing with beautiful, historic buildings to visit, on my latest trip (in between renewing insurances, resolving bank card problems and finding a new bin for the bathroom), I spared a couple of hours to stroll through some of my favourite streets (street is ‘Ulica’).
 Cafe culture is alive and well here in Krakow, and many of these are frequented mainly by Cracovians.
 I love these places, and last week I had the time for a sernik (cheesecake) here and a cocktail there.
 Next time you’re in Kraków, why not dawdle along these delightful lanes when you want to slow your day right down:

 A curved street which has its origins in the 13th century when it was full of goldsmiths and blacksmiths: it takes its name from the Zakon Bracia Mniejszych (Order of Friars Minor) otherwise known as the Franciscans.
 It leads south from the Rynek to the Franciscan church on Franciszkańska street.
 The singer Grzegorz Turnau made this street famous with his song Bracka in 1995 and his family own the atmospheric cafe Nowa Prowincja at No.3 – 5 with its superb apple cake and divine hot chocolate, literally a delicious drink of melted chocolate.
 Also, as featured above is De Revolutionibus Books and Cafe at No.14, a place for philosophical debates and events, with a huge range of books on art, philosophy, theology and psychology but also a little haven of peace for when you get weary.
 There’s a lovely little corner table for children with amazing books and toys.
-I always buy one or two if I can.
+I always buy one or two especially for my son.

 Walking south of the main Rynek you could easily miss this street as most people walk down ul Grodzka (street) with its trendy shops.
 Yet here, parallel to lower Grodzka street is one of the most beautiful mediaeval street in Europe filled with a cornucopia of Polish history.
 Acquiring its name from the vast number of clergy residing there, on this cobbled street you’ll find Jan Długosz’s house at No. 25 (Poland’s first historian), the Stanisław Wyśpiański museum at No. 9 (Polish artist of the Young Poland movement), various bishops palaces, the ornate Hotel Copernicus in a mediaval building called Kamienica pod Motylem (House under the Butterfly) and the Museum of Cardinal Karol Wojtyła (later Pope John Paul II).
 It’s also a wonderful way of reaching the Wawel castle.